-${}$ Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
-Yo u don't have to prepare anything in writing, but you may do so if you wish.
+\square Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
+You don't have to prepare anything in writing, but you may do so if you wish.
+The review organization will also look at your medical information, talk with your doctor, and

-- ☐ The review organization will also look at your medical information, talk with your doctor, and review the information that our plan has given to them. - □By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.
+□By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.